mphe/grayout.vim/README.md

     If you set a custom command, remember to pass the flags for only invoking the preprocessor and reading the source from stdin (`-E` and `-` for gcc and clang), otherwise it won't work.
 The language needs to be specified using the `-x` flag, too.

+    Defining certain macros is done by adding the corresponding compiler flags to the command line.
+See "[Config files](#config-files)" on how to make settings project specific.

-    For example, if you want to use gcc instead of clang you can write:
+    For example, if you want to use gcc instead of clang and need FOOBAR_MACRO to be defined, you can write:
     ```vim
-    let g:grayout_cmd_line = 'gcc -x c++ -w -P -E -'
+    let g:grayout_cmd_line = 'gcc -x c++ -DFOOBAR_MACRO -w -P -E -'
     ```

 * Ask for confirmation when loading a config file.